okanmenevseoglu/Facebook-Check-Ins-for-a-Virtual-World/README.md

 - Submit your report with all the material by 3rd June, 19:00 by a pull request

 Optional but recommended:
-- Present your results at our final meeting in 3rd June, Wednesday.
+- Present your results at our final meeting in 3rd June, Friday.
+19:00

 You can also choose another data set, such as data from a kaggle competition such as https://www.kaggle.com/c/expedia-hotel-recommendations